 Vintage record shops are popping up all over and listening to music in one of its most truthful forms, is being brought back to life.
-I got to visit an awesome record shop in Brick Lane in London in a cool underground vintage mall and a vintage antique mall in Texas, both filled with records.
+I got to visit an great record shop in Brick Lane in London in a cool underground vintage mall and at an antique mall in West Texas, both filled with records.

 Brick Lane Vintage Record Shop, London

 The Whoopie Bowl, Texas Antique Mall, El Paso

 Beyond the increased appreciation for the quality of music produced by vinyl, the art is being recognized for the designs that grace the covers.
 Vinyl art is being reproduced onto t-shirts, socks, and into books such as, "1000 Record Covers."